veracrypt/VeraCrypt/src/Readme.txt

-This archive contains the source code of VeraCrypt 1.0a.
-It is based on original TrueCrypt 7.1a with security enhancements modifications
+This archive contains the source code of VeraCrypt.
+It is based on original TrueCrypt 7.1a with security enhancements and modifications.

 Important